 Maybe I am that person with the bag, maybe you are.
 So, what do you have in your bag?
 Time to take inventory!
 Cornershop bring, occasionally, Punjabi folk music into the contemporary idiom, and they are good!

 A timeless song that has been given a great new treatment by Garland Jeffreys.
-In my books he’s a timeless artist and he puts more emotion into the song, almost pleading for help.
+In my books, he’s a timeless artist.
+He puts more emotion into the song, almost pleading for help.
 He essentially gives the song a whole new meaning more than five decades after it was written.

 Great performance, catchy hook and the perfect bouncy beat for a summer’s day!

 The words are socially relevant and the groove is ever-present, along with Mayfield’s amazing, cool vocals.
-Written for the Film “Superfly” in the film version it presented as an instrumental.
+Written for the film, Superfly.
+In the film version, it was presented as an instrumental.

-This song has popped up in my mind a few times in recent months and I recently saw Barney Bentall and his son Dustin Bentall do a great version of it at The Calgary Folk Music Festival.
+This song has popped up in my mind a few times in recent months.
+I recently saw Barney Bentall and his son Dustin Bentall do a great version of it at the Calgary Folk Music Festival.
 The lyrics are still as relevant today as when he first wrote them back in the ’80s.
 Perhaps even more so, considering what’s going on in world politics.
 It’s not exactly a carefree summer song, but it’s worth giving another listen to this Cockburn classic.

-His songs have been recorded by everybody from Otis Redding to Cream to Billy Idol (!)… but but he’s a wonderful singer and performer in his own right.
+His songs have been recorded by everybody from Otis Redding to Cream to Billy Idol.
+But, he’s a wonderful singer and performer in his own right.
 I can’t wait to check him out.

-Monica Miller— Melody Gardot, “The King of 52 Street”
+Monica Miller: Melody Gardot, “The King of 52nd Street”